Scandltd/vue-injector/docs/api/README.md

 ## `@Injectable`

 `@Injectable` — is a decorator used for a service declaration.
-By default, a created service includes `Vue` application that can be found in `vm` properties.
-It is also possible to inject an updated services to an on-going one and add a context needed.
+By default, the created service includes `Vue` application that can be found in `vm` properties.
+It is also possible to inject the updated service to an on-going one and add a context needed.

 `@Injectable` must be specified for a service you create.